droscy/thermod/README.md

 ## Thermod monitors
-Some monitors have been developed to read the status of *Thermod*:
+Some monitors have been developed:

  - [thermod-monitor-buttonled](https://github.com/droscy/thermod-monitor-buttonled)
    for Raspberry Pi with one button and one RGB LED: the LED reports the current